Rutilus meidingeri: Description

-Rutilus meidingeri is told apart from other Roach species in the Danube drainage by its cylindrical body, having between 62 and 67 scales along the lateral line, the abdomen behind the pelvic fins is rounded and males develop nuptail tubercles on the top and sides of the ehads.
+Rutilus meidingeri is told apart from other Roach species in the Danube drainage by its cylindrical body, having between 62 and 67 scales along the lateral line, the abdomen behind the pelvic fins is rounded and males develop nuptial tubercles on the top and sides of their heads.
 It also has a stout, rounded snout, a subterminal mouth and the fins and iris are grey or yellowish.
 The dorsal fin has 8 to 9 1/2 branch fin rays.
 The pearlfish has a maximum total length of 70 cm with a maximum weight of 5 kg.

 Distribution and habitat

 Rutilus meidingeri is known with certainty only from subalpine lakes in Austria, although the IUCN state that it is found in the Chiemsee in Bavaria as well as Attersee, Mondsee, Wolfgangsee and Traunsee.
 It has also been recorded in the Traun river and in the main channel of the Danube.
-Records in the Danuv=be downstream from Austria are thought to refer to vagrants.
+Records in the Danube downstream from Austria are thought to refer to vagrants.